Carolyn Ainslie, vice president for finance and treasurer

 For the purposes of this policy, please note a general reference to “federal regulations” is being used, in lieu of specific references to each of the following CFRs: 2 CFR Part 200 (Uniform Guidance), 2 CFR Part 215 (Circular A-21) and 2 CFR Part 220 (Circular A-110).
 Please read the Notice of Award and the agency's terms and conditions regarding the applicability of these federal regulations.

-Excerpts from the Department of Health and Human Services Grants Policy Statement (page II-43, January 1, 2007):
+According to the Department of Health and Human Services Grants Policy Statement:

 These are typically data entry errors such as transpositions.

 Pre-awards costs are costs incurred in anticipation of receiving an award.
-Departments choosing to incur such costs must charge them to a departmental fund 20 project grant (DPT2XXX).
-In no case may an existing sponsored project grant be used as a holding account for pre-award costs on a pending award.
+Departments choosing to incur such costs must charge them to their temporary sponsored research holding fund (A0014).
+In no case may an existing sponsored project chartstring be used as a holding account for pre-award costs on a pending award.
 Once the award has been received, a cost transfer request can be initiated.
-If for any reason the expected award does not materialize, the department will be responsible for any charges against the pre-award project grant.
+If for any reason the expected award does not materialize, the department will be responsible for any incurred charges.

 Costs Benefiting More than One Project